SuperuserLabs/thankful/README.md

 ## Alternatives

-We've kept an eye on all the alternatives in the space (there are a lot of great ideas out there) and have collected them here so people can compare us to the alternatives themselves.
+We've kept an eye on all the alternatives in the space (there are a lot of great ideas out there) and collected them here so people can compare us to the alternatives themselves.

 - Patreon
 - Kickstarter